Non-B Visa Run to Laos 2025: Guide for Teachers — KET

 Tourist Visa (TR): 60 days for travelers soaking up Thailand’s beaches and temples.

-Non-Immigrant B (Non-B): 90 days for teachers or workers—perfect for classroom heroes.
+Non-Immigrant B (Non-B): 90 days for teachers, workers, or business travelers—ideal for classroom heroes and those visiting for business purposes.

 Step 1: Pick Your Path